jasonm23/onlisp-markdown/onlisp.md

 them return values with =values, we will be able to use nondeterminism in any Common Lisp program.

-With these macros, we can successfully run the example in which the nonde- terministic choice occurs in a subroutine.
+With these macros, we can successfully run the example in which the nondeterministic choice occurs in a subroutine.
 Figure 22.6 shows the Common Lisp version of parlor-trick, which works as it did in Scheme:

 ---